probml/sts-jax/README.md

 We can also fit STS models with discrete observations following the Poisson distribution.
-Internally, the inference of the latent states $Z_{1:T}$ in the corresponding SSM is based on the algorithm 'conditional moment Gaussian filtering' implemented in the library dynamax.
+Internally, the inference of the latent states $Z_{1:T}$ in the corresponding SSM is based on the (generalized) extended Kalman filter implemented in the library dynamax.
 An STS model for a Poisson-distributed time series can be constructed simply by specifying observation distribution to be 'Poisson'.
 Everything else is the same as the Gaussian case.